daisy/pipeline/modules/scripts/zedai-to-pef/doc/index.md

 {{>synopsis}}

-## Example running from command line

-    $ ./dp2 zedai-to-pef \
-    	--i-source samples/zedai/alice.xml \
-    	--x-include-preview true \
-    	--x-include-brf true \
-    	--x-output ~/Desktop/out

-output:

-    $ ls ~/Desktop/out
-    alice.pef
-    alice.pef.html
-    alice.brf

-More advanded example:

-    $ ./dp2 zedai-to-pef \
-            --i-source samples/zedai/alice.xml \
-            --x-include-preview true \
-            --x-default-stylesheet bana.css \
-            --x-transform "(formatter:dotify)" \
-            --x-output ~/Desktop/out

 ## Getting a preview

-To emboss a PEF file or display it on screen you need special software (such as the [Easy Embosser Utility](http://code.google.com/p/e2u/) developed at TPB).
-Opening a PEF with an XML editor is not very useful because you only get to see Unicode braille (dot patterns).
-If you don't have access to a special PEF tool, or you just want to quickly review the document first, you should set the `include-preview` option to `true`.
-In addition to the actual PEF file, an HTML page will then be generated that you can open in your browser.
+To get a preview of the braille document before embossing it, you should set the `include-preview` option to `true`.
+In addition to the embosser file, an HTML page will then be generated that you can open in your browser.
 You will be able to quickly navigate pages, and switch between a 'dot patterns' view and a more readable ASCII view.
-To properly render this HTML page, you need the [odt2braille font](http://sourceforge.net/projects/odt2braille/files/ttf/odt2braille-6dot-v1.1.ttf).

 ## Advanced Configuration